 Filing GST-HST Via MyBusinessAccount

 If you have registered your business with the Canada Revenue Agency’s My Business Account, you can log in to your account online and file a return online.
+Be click on your GST/HST account, click File a Return, and enter the data from your worksheet to the return online.

 Filing GST-HST Via NetFile